agteigarnet/Arduino-with-Nokia-5110-LCD-and-RTC-clock-with-DS1307/README.md

  - Wire (https://www.arduino.cc/en/Reference/Wire)
  - DS1307RTC (https://www.pjrc.com/teensy/td_libs_DS1307RTC.html)

+You must, first of all, upload the "TimeRTCSet.pde" example of the Time library, then you can upload my sketch.
+Check connections between Arduino and LCD, according to your needs.
+If unsure, see LCD5110_Graph library docs or tutorials on the Net to see how connect Arduino and Nokia LCD.

 Feel free to comunicate to me every improvement to script you think is necessary.
 I hope you enjoy this little script.